MohamedZakkaria2004/Feedback-Collection-Platform/README.md

 # 📝 Feedback Collection Platform 📊
-A full-stack web application that enables businesses to create feedback forms and collect responses from customers through public URLs.

-# Feedback Platform - Complete Setup Guide

 A full-stack feedback collection platform built with React, Node.js, Express, and MongoDB.
 This application allows users to create custom feedback forms, collect responses, and export data.